 Effective immediately, groups that do not have their Participating Groups Master Agreement on file will not be allowed to compete at any WGI event with no exceptions.
-The deadline to submit your master agreement will be the entry deadline or five weeks before the date of your first event.
+The deadline to submit your master agreement will be 60 days after the groups event registration or by the entry deadline or five weeks before the date of your first event (whichever is first).
 If WGI does not have your agreement on file by that date, your group will not be put on the schedule for the registered event.

 To access the Master Agreement, log into the Director’s Only website, select your group and then click Master Agreement.

 Scholastic Eligibility: Definitions of eligibility to compete in the scholastic classes are classified as single school or combined schools according to the definitions below.

 A group whose total membership are students from the same school, schools that feed into that school, or home-schooled students that reside within the school district boundaries.
 The group shall submit the Single School Participating Group Master Agreement signed by the authorizing school principal or administrator and filed with the WGI office.

 A group in any scholastic class may apply for approval to combine students from multiple schools within a school district under the following guidelines:

 - Multiple groups within a school district may be approved to combine on a case-by-case review by WGI.